 - British Captain John Fearn, a whale hunter, was the first Westerner to visit the island in 1798 and named it Pleasant Island.

-- The nearest neighbor is Banaba Island in the Republic of Kiribati, 300 km due east.
+- The nearest neighbor of the country is Banaba Island, in the Republic of Kiribati, 300 km due east.

-- The currency, which they follow, is Australian Dollar.
+- The national currency of Nauru is Australian Dollar.

 - Nauru is the world's smallest island nation, covering just 21 km².